0xt1m/ctf/BoilCTF/report.md

      MYSQL_ROOT_PASSWORD: joomla_ut
 ```

-I even tried to use Joomla scaner, but didn't find anything useful.
+I even tried to use Joomla Scanner, but didn't find anything useful.
 ```
 Joomla version is: 3.9.12